monchopena/bdunk/_posts/2014-11-26-mysql-replica.markdown

-Date: 26 Nov 2014
-Categories: development
+---
+layout: post
+title:  "Mysql Database Replica"
+date:   2014-11-26 00:00:00 +0200
+categories: systems
-Summary: How To Set Up Database Replication In MySQL Read more: Show me more
+summary: How To Set Up Database Replication In MySQL

-# Mysql Database Replica
+---

 We start from two MySQL servers.